mjeeloo/developing-dashboard/README.md

 Restart the dev server after changing environment variables.
 When the app loads it will call `https://api.clickup.com/api/v2/list/<LIST_ID>/task` and surface the live data in the Support table, assignee workload section, and key metrics.

+### Custom field requirements

+The dashboard relies on a ClickUp **custom field** named `Tags` to categorize tasks for the Support table and the key indicators.
+Configure this field as a Labels/Multi-select field and apply the values `Support`, `Vulnerability`, and `Downtime` (along with any others you wish to surface).
+The native ClickUp tag system is ignored—only the selections in the `Tags` custom field will appear in the dashboard.

 ## Dependencies